mysociety/alaveteli/docs/installing/manual_install.md

 install`).
 Note that the first time you run it, part of the `bundle install` that compiles `xapian-full` takes a *long* time!

-If you want some dummy data to play with, you can try loading the fixtures that the test suite uses into your development database.
-You can do this with:

-    script/load-sample-data

 Next, create the index for the search engine (Xapian):

     script/rebuild-xapian-index